vytautas-bunevicius/repo-to-txt/README.md

 Welcome to repo-to-txt!
 Cloning repository git@github.com:your-username/private-repo.git...
 ...
-Repository contents written to private-repo.txt
+Repository contents written to /path/to/output/private-repo.txt
 ```

-### 4. Using Interactive Mode with Exclusions
+### 4. Using Interactive Mode with Exclusions and Specifying Output Directory

 Run the tool without any flags and follow the interactive prompts.